 Never Make the Following Mistakes

-- Do not slice the meat while it is freshly hot from the grill.
+Do not slice the meat while it is freshly hot from the grill.
 Let it rest off the grill for one or two minutes before cutting it into smaller chunks.
-By so doing, no juice will be lost and, of course, you will enjoy it.
+By so doing, no juice will be lost and, of course will taste much better.

-- Use your favorite sauce when you know everyone is comfortable with it.
-Again, don’t use any sauce to marinate the meatballs.
+Use your favorite sauce/toppings when you know that everyone is comfortable with.

 Charcoal grills can only be supreme when they are handled well.
 If you would like to treat your inner circle of friends this summer, just have all these information at the back of your head.
 Remember; light the grill and when the coal balls are grey-hot, start cooking.
 Observe all these, and you will enjoy your delicacy!